 Tenga Valley lies en route to Tawang, which is a very popular tourist destination of Arunachal Pradesh.
 There are three ways of reaching the valley.
 You can choose anyone based on your preferences.
-No matter what route you choose, you can reach your final destination i.e. Tenga Valley only after a bus/cab ride It is tiring to reach Tenga valley but the beauty along the way makes the journey worthwhile.
+No matter what route you choose, you can reach your final destination i.e. Tenga Valley only after a bus/cab ride.
+It is tiring to reach Tenga valley, but the beauty along the way makes the journey worthwhile.
 It’s is an amazing view.
-One gets to see the mountains on one side and a stream running by, on the other, and you forget all about the bumpy rides.
+One gets to see the mountains on one side and a stream running by on the other, and you forget all about the bumpy rides.

 In order to reach Tenga valley, the nearest domestic airport is Salonibari Airport at Tezpur, Assam.
 The Tezpur airport is directly connected to Kolkata and Guwahati through Air India flights.
 The closest international airport to Tenga Valley is Lokpriya Gopinath Bordoloi International Airport at Guwahati.
-Not only is this airport connected to major Indian cities like Delhi, Mumbai, Kolkata, it is also connected to International cities like Bangkok and Paro.
+Not only is this airport connected to major Indian cities like Delhi, Mumbai, Kolkata, but also to International cities like Bangkok and Paro.

 If you want to enjoy the full experience, you should take the road transport bus to Tenga Valley.
 The Arunachal Pradesh State Road Transport Corporation or APSRTC and other private operators run buses from Tezpur, Bhalukpong, Nagaon, Itanagar and other towns and cities to Tawang.
 You can choose to get down at the Tenga Market stop.
 You can also find cars and SUVs to From Tezpur.

 The nearest railway station from Tawang is Rangapara Railway Station at the Sonitpur district of Assam.
 It is located at a distance of 32 km from Tezpur Railway station.
-Rangapara railway station is well connected to most of the major cities and towns of North-east India.
+Rangapara railway station is well-connected to most of the major cities and towns of Northeast India.

 On Road via Bhalukpong- Tenga Valley- Tawang Route

 The roads in Tenga Valley are narrow.
-Due to this only one vehicle can pass at a time.
+Due to this, only one vehicle can pass at a time.
 The exhilarating experience was to see the convoys passing.
 The convoy is led by radar jammers and the civil vehicles have to wait till the entire convoy passes by.

 The roads are very narrow and they go up the mountains twirling around them.
 The valleys are very very deep.
 In case of accidents, it gets difficult to look for the survivor.